 Important notes: This field will contain either your existing Administrator secret URL parameter (if you have already configured one) or a new, random one if there is no Administrator secret URL parameter already set up on your site.
 Do keep in mind that if you have disabled the Administrator secret URL parameter and you run the Quick Setup Wizard again a NEW, COMPLETELY RANDOM value will be shown in this field.

-accessing the administrator login page or any other file inside the
+password before accessing the administrator login page or any other

 Enter your email address in Send an email for all administrator login attempts.
 Admin Tools will be sending you an email whenever anyone tries to log in to your site's wp-admin as an Administrator.
 The minute you receive an email which wasn't triggered by a trusted person, you know you have to get your site off-line a.s.a.p.
 Do note that this is a very useful feature!
 It will send you an email even in the unlikely case that someone, for example, hacks your Wi-Fi, steals your login cookie and then uses your own Wi-Fi connection and login cookie to log in to your site.

 Allow administrator access only to IPs in Whitelist will prevent anyone from accessing wp-admin unless they are coming from an IP address in the whitelist.
 Please only use this if your ISP assigns you a static IP.
 If you are on a dynamic IP, like most people, enabling this feature will only keep locking you out of your site all the time.
 If you are unsure set it to No.

 Disable editing users' properties prevents any operation on users which would allow the creation of an Administrator user or the elevation of a user's privileges to Administrator status.
 You will not be able to edit Administrator users or create new Administrator users until you disable this feature!

 Enable Web Application Firewall activates the security features which block malicious access attempts to your site.